parkar10/accident_detection/README.md

 # accident_detection
-Detecting accident from videos using CNN
+Real Time Detecting accident from CCTV videos using CNN Inception-v3 model is used for transfer learning Accuracy obtained is 91.11